olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 - **t** — time index (in years, months, or time steps, depending on input)
 - **RSI(t)** — cumulative index indicating the direction and strength of the regime shift

-A shift is confirmed when the RSI crosses zero and remains non-zero for at least `L` time steps, indicating a sustained departure from the prior mean state.
+A shift is confirmed when the RSI crosses zero and remains non-zero for at least cut-off length `L`, indicating a sustained departure from the prior mean state.

 **Interpretation**
 - **Positive RSI →** persistent shift toward higher mean values